python/mypy/docs/source/error_code_list.rst

 --------------------------------------------------

 Mypy generates an error if you try to instantiate an abstract base class (ABC).
-An abtract base class is a class with at least one abstract method or attribute.
+An abstract base class is a class with at least one abstract method or attribute.
 (See also :py:mod:`abc` module documentation)

 Sometimes a class is made accidentally abstract, often due to an